What is ERP? Definition, Industry-Specific Uses & Examples

 Unified Information

-Have you ever thought, why do we use ERP?
-The answer is simple: it is software that acts as a central hub for the essential information required for your business and departments for managing daily operations.
+Ever wondered why we use ERP at all?
+The answer is simple: it acts as a central hub for the essential information your business and departments need to manage daily operations.

 Rapid Turnaround Time